luka-loehr/promptly/docs/tools/mcp-server.md

 - **Name sanitization:** Tool names are automatically sanitized to meet API requirements
 - **Conflict resolution:** Tool name conflicts between servers are resolved through automatic prefixing

-This comprehensive integration makes MCP servers a powerful way to extend the Gemini CLI's capabilities while maintaining security, reliability, and ease of use.
+This comprehensive integration makes MCP servers a powerful way to extend the Promptly's capabilities while maintaining security, reliability, and ease of use.

 ## MCP Prompts as Slash Commands

-In addition to tools, MCP servers can expose predefined prompts that can be executed as slash commands within the Gemini CLI.
+In addition to tools, MCP servers can expose predefined prompts that can be executed as slash commands within the Promptly.
 This allows you to create shortcuts for common or complex queries that can be easily invoked by name.

 ### Defining Prompts on the Server